wso2/docs-ei/en/micro-integrator/docs/setup/brokers/configure-with-rabbitMQ.md

 ```

 !!!
 Warning
     The above configurations would work if you have a pack updated with WUM on or after 28/11/2019.
-If not please refer to   [MI-1040](https://github.com/wso2/micro-integrator/issues/1040) & for [MI-1041](https://github.com/wso2/micro-integrator/issues/1041) for work arounds.
+If not please refer to   [MI-1040](https://github.com/wso2/micro-integrator/issues/1040) & [MI-1041](https://github.com/wso2/micro-integrator/issues/1041) for work arounds.

 Download the [amqp-client-5.7.0.jar](https://www.rabbitmq.com/java-client.html) and copy it into `MI_HOME/lib` directory.